January heatwave,

 bits of plastic and polyester.

-How the enemy is always
+Is the enemy always

-just over the next hill
+over the next hill

-and never within us.
+and never within us?

 Oh, Patrons of electric bikes